OSVVM/OSVVM-Scripts/README.rst

 -  Startup.tcl

-   -  Detects the simulator running and calls the VendorScript_???.tcl.
+   -  Detects the simulator running and calls the VendorScript_vendor-name.tcl.
       Also calls OsvvmProjectScripts.tcl and OsvvmScriptDefaults.tcl

--  VendorScript_???.tcl
+-  VendorScript_vendor-name.tcl

    -  TCL procedures that do simulator specific actions.
-   -  ??? = one of (ActiveHDL, GHDL, Mentor, RivieraPro, VSimSA)
+   -  <vendor-name> = one of (ActiveHDL, GHDL, Mentor, RivieraPro, VSimSA)
    -  VSimSA is the one associated with ActiveHDL.

 -  OsvvmProjectScripts.tcl